mihaelnt/mconverter-blog/articles/flac_compression.md

 ---
 title: How can we save space on audio files without losing quality?
 description: Easy guide for compressing audio files online while preserving the quality.
 Learn how FLAC works and the difference between lossy and lossless compression.
-Provide insights into some of the methods through which lossless compression is achieved.
+Provides insights into some of the methods through which lossless compression is achieved.
 image: audio_equalizer.jpg
 image_alt: Audio equalizer by Hendrik B (Pexels)
 date_added: 2023-02-03